 You also may decide to see a specialist without consulting your Primary Care Provider.
-Visit the Provider Directory, available online at ProvidenceHealthPlan.com/findaprovider, or call Customer Service to choose a specialist who is an In-Network Provider with Providence Health Plan.
+Visit the Provider Directory, available online at Provider, or call Customer Service to choose a specialist who is an In-Network Provider with Providence Health Plan.